Linaro/lava-test-plans/README.md

 External variables are set in the *variables.ini* file.
 Each line in this file is in the `key=value` form.

-Lines starting with `#` are omitted.
+Lines starting with `#` will be omitted.

-Variables can also be set using `--overwrite-variables` parameter.
+Variables can also be set using `--overwrite-variables` CLI option.

 List of used variables:

- * `PROJECT_NAME`: used as the first part in the test job name.
-Can be set to differentiate LAVA test jobs between different teams/projects.
+ * `PROJECT_NAME`: used as the first part in the LAVA test job name.
+Can be set to differentiate test jobs between different teams/projects.
- * `BUILD_NUMBER`: used as last part in the test job name.
+ * `BUILD_NUMBER`: used as the last part in test job's name.
  * `KERNEL_BRANCH`: used in test job name.
  * `OS_INFO`: used in test job name.
- * `LAVA_JOB_PRIORITY`: priority of the LAVA job, used by LAVA scheduler.
+ * `LAVA_JOB_PRIORITY`: priority of a job, used by LAVA scheduler.
  * `LAVA_JOB_VISIBILITY`: defaults to *public*.
-This block can be used to restrict job visibility to user or group.
+This variable can be used to restrict job visibility to user or group.
- * `LAVA_JOB_VISIBILITY_GROUPS`: variable should contain groups required by job.
-Formatting is important and this variable should be formatted as comma separated list.
+ * `LAVA_JOB_VISIBILITY_GROUPS`: variable should contain groups required by the job.
+Formatting is important and this variable - must be formatted as comma separated list.
 For example: `group1, group2`.
 In case of using just one group, end string with comma - `group1,`.
  * `AUTO_LOGIN_`: default *PROMPT='login:', *USERNAME='root' and *PASSWORD=''.
  * `BOOT_LABEL`: default is `boot`.
- * `TAGS`: variable should contain tags required by job.
-Formatting is important and this variable should be formatted comma separated list.
+ * `TAGS`: variable should contain tags required by a job.
+Formatting is important and this variable must be formatted comma separated list.
 For example: `tag1, tag2`.
 In case of using just one tag, end string with comma - `tag1,`.
  * `UBOOT_VERSION_STRING`: string that is matched in the U-Boot shell after command `version`.
- * `OVERLAY_MODULES_`: overlays modules into the rootfs.
+ * `OVERLAY_MODULES_`: overlays modules.
- * `TEST_DEFINITIONS_REPOSITORY`: points to the test repository to use, default: https://github.com/Linaro/test-definitions.git
+ * `TEST_DEFINITIONS_REPOSITORY`: points to the test definitions repository, default: https://github.com/Linaro/test-definitions.git

-Variables can also be stored in YAML-formatted file - `variables.yaml`
+Variables can also be stored in YAML-formatted file - `variables.yaml`.

 # Timeouts
 Overall job timeout is a sum of action timeouts.
 There are several components: